0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/polygonid-sdk-overview.md

 >Note: Please note that the iOS Simulator for testing the Polygon ID SDK application is still under maintenance and would be available to use soon.

+### Why Polygon ID Wallet SDK?

+Integrating your app with Polygon ID Wallet SDK can provide you with the major features of an SSI system.
+As it is built on zero-knowledge protocol, it can let you create an identity application that is not only robust but also maintains high standards of privacy for your users, thus letting them protect their sensitive data from the third-party while revealing only the required information.
+The Polygon ID Wallet SDK lets you:

+- Create an Identity for a wallet
+- Remove and restore identities from a wallet.
+- Authenticate your wallet with an Issuer/Verifier.
+- Receive credentials from an Issuer and store them on the wallet.
+- Update credentials and remove them from the wallet when required.
+- Generate zero-knowledge proof that can be sent to a Verifier for verification.

+## Flutter SDK

+[Flutter SDK](https://docs.flutter.dev/) is a set of tools that are built in Dart programming language and let the developers create and test apps.
+It is an open-source, platform-agnostic framework that helps in building mobile apps.
+Flutter SDK provides a developer with CLI(Command Line Interface) tools and APIs that help built cross-platform apps.

+Flutter plug-in package helps in implementing code for a specific platform: Android/iOS/web.
+To know more about different types of packages and the plugins provided by Flutter, click [here](https://docs.flutter.dev/development/packages-and-plugins/developing-packages).